- + Follow

 Los Angeles, CA

 Independent industrial designer.
 I love to create meaningful and inspiring products.
 If you like my work, please drop me a line visit my website and blog at nelsonwah.com

 Cobra AMP Cell Driver

-Industrial design consulting and concept art.
-Form language and Adobe Photoshop sketching specialist.
+Industrial design consulting.
+Freelance and collaborative projects.
+Form development and conceptual design are my strengths.
 Also involved with design research, strategy, rapid sketch visualization, 3D CAD, quick models and prototypes.
-Freelance and collaborative projects.
 Clients include: